Blank LabelsCustom Labels

 Dropshipping is relatively easy to set up and not a new concept, so competition is high.
 Popular products can be incredibly competitive so the name of the game is marketing – but finding a way to cut through the noise and get eyes on your store can also be very difficult.

 "My advice to anyone considering it would be to understand that this is one of the most popular methods out in the online space right now.
 Because of this, it is EXTREMELY competitive, revolving around people copying each other's products.
-Five or so years ago, you could have simply placed any product on a Facebook ad and sold it easily but this is not the case anymore." – Giovanni Prieto, The Science of Ads
+Five or so years ago, you could have simply placed any product on a Facebook ad and sold it easily but this is not the case anymore." – Giovanni Prieto.

 Long-Term Potential